yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/README.md

     # Store the filtered state
     filtered_states.append(updated_state)

-# Convert filtered states to numpy array
+# Convert filtered states to NumPy array
 filtered_states = np.array(filtered_states).T
 ```

 We then plot our filtered or estimated states along with the true position and the measurements.
-We observe that initially our estimated states follow more the GPS measurements.
-But with time, it converges close to the true value even when the GPS measurements is off by a lot as indicated with the yellow arrows.
+We observe that initially, our estimated states follow the GPS measurements.
+But with time, it converges close to the true value even when the GPS measurements are off by a lot as indicated by the yellow arrows.

 <p align="center">
   <img src= "https://github.com/yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/assets/59663734/4df703f4-9b6d-45d7-a5ed-bd3d60e51940"/>